-In this method of cooling, the heat is dissipated directly to the air after being conducted through the cylinder walls.
+In this Engine Air Cooling System, the heat is dissipated directly to the air after being conducted through the cylinder walls.
 Fins and flanges on the outer surfaces of the cylinders and heads serve to increase the area exposed to the cooling air and so raise the rate of cooling.
 The basic principle involved in this method is to have a current of air flowing continuously over the heated surface of the engine from where the heat is to be removed.
 The amount of heat dissipated depends on the following factors:

 - The surface area of metal in contact with air.